Fixed Identity and RLS in Microsoft Fabric Direct Lake Semantic Model : Perfect Pair 💏

 Tips

 Use a Fixed Identity - This is Important!
-When your semantic model connects to the Lakehouse, don't let it use each viewer's own login (single sign-on).
+When your semantic model connects to the Lakehouse, don't let it use each viewer's login (single sign-on).
 Instead, set up one trusted connection (Fixed Identity) to handle all data access.
 This is like having one security guard checking IDs instead of letting everyone use their key.

 Watch Out for Workspace Permissions: